Motallebi/French-Pastry-jetpack/README.md

-Thanks to Hossein Ahmadi for her help in publishing the source code
+Thanks to Hossein Ahmadi for his help in publishing the source code